 “We’ve realized that post-fire recovery is part of being a fire adapted community,” Haggerty said.
 “So, we’re trying to learn from other communities by working with neighboring conservation districts, participating in the Washington Fire Adapted Community Learning Network, and recognizing that there is a lot more to recovery that goes beyond the natural resources scope of the district.”

-The United States Forest Service (USFS) Burned Area Emergency Response (BAER) teams assess post-fire conditions to determine soil burn severity.
+The U.S. Forest Service (USFS) Burned Area Emergency Response (BAER) teams assess post-fire conditions to determine soil burn severity.
 CCD used that information and modeling completed by the Natural Resources Conservation Service (NRCS) to identify landowners who may be affected by post-fire flooding and debris flows following the Cougar Creek Fire.
 In December, the district reached out to both private and public landowners, like the U.S. Forest Service, in the Entiat watershed area.

 “We saw a lot of landowners that were impacted by the fires and didn’t really know what the next steps were to recover their land.
 The topography and inherently the landowner and what they’re doing on the property informs those next steps, which make this process unique to each landowner,” CCD Program Director Mike Cushman said.